 Image from People Centric Security, by Dr. Lance Hayden

-- Frequent requests for trainings or briefings on security, or ask security to become involved in projects early on
+Frequent requests for training or briefings on security, or ask security to become involved in projects early on

 If you really want to understand your security culture one of the best measurement methods is a security culture survey.
 But more importantly, why focus on a strong security culture?
 Why spend time understanding, building and measuring something as nebulous as this?
 Two reasons - the first one is obvious, but the other one perhaps not so often considered.